-- · provide comprehensive information on the issues raised in the preliminary investigation - fully characterise the type(s) and level(s) of contamination and the lateral and vertical extent both on and off site - assess the potential risk posed by contaminants to human health and the environment - obtain sufficient information for the development of a Remedial Action Plan (if necessary).
+- provide comprehensive information on the issues raised in the preliminary investigation - fully characterise the type(s) and level(s) of contamination and the lateral and vertical extent both on and off site - · assess the potential risk posed by contaminants to human health and the environment - obtain sufficient information for the development of a Remedial Action Plan (if necessary).

 Council will require a detailed site investigation to be undertaken when the results of the preliminary investigation demonstrate the potential for, or existence of contamination which may not be suitable for the proposed use of the land, or where Council is not satisfied with the content/completeness of the preliminary investigation.
-In some cases Stage 1 and Stage

-2 investigations may be combined where the land is known to contain or have contained a potentially contaminating activity.
+In some cases Stage 1 and Stage 2 investigations may be combined where the land is known to contain or have contained a potentially contaminating activity.

-The detailed site contamination investigation shall be carried out in accordance with the requirements of the relevant Gguidelines made or approved by NSW EPA in accordance with the Contaminated Land Management CLM Act.
-The proponent is responsible for engaging a suitably qualified consultant to undertake the investigation, and for all costs associated with borne in this engagement.
-Refer to Schedule 2 of this Policy for Council's requirements for Cconsultants reporting on contaminated land.
+The detailed site contamination investigation shall be carried out in accordance with the requirements of the National Environmental Protection (Assessment of Site Contamination) Measure 1999 (April 2013) and relevant guidelines made or approved by NSW EPA in accordance with the CLM Act.
+The proponent is responsible for engaging a suitably qualified consultant to undertake the investigation, and for all costs associated with this engagement.
+Refer to Schedule 2 of this Policy for Council's requirements for consultants reporting on contaminated land.